Rosellinda/100-days-of-code/log.md

 **Today's Progress**: Problem Solving Patterns - KMP Algorithm

 **Thoughts:** Still, I have struggled to understand on how to solve Algorithm, but because of the patterns that I've learned today, little by little I believe I have better understanding now.

+### Day 5: May 5, 2021

+**Today's Progress**: Problem Solving Patterns - Frequency Counter and Frequency Pointers Pattern

+**Thoughts:** I still have confusion on using these 2 patterns, but I'm still practicing and did some challenges using these patterns.